How to Make Money? Here are 4 Tried and Tested Ways

-- They do not like their income to be dependent upon other people;
+- Not wanting their income to be dependent upon other people;

-- They often have a hard time finding good work because they have high standards;
+- Sometimes having a hard time finding good work because they have high standards;

 Most Self-employeds do make a lot of money but, like the Employees, their income is directly tied to how much they work, so the moment they take a vacation or stop working, they practically earn nothing.